badu/bufq/README.md

 Common pattarn is: there are one or more producers and one or more consumers.
 Each producer and consumer can produce/consume one or multiple messages at a time.

-Base use case: one udp reader reads packets as fast as it can into shared buffer and few workers process packets.
+Basic use case: one udp reader reads packets as fast as it can into shared buffer and few workers process packets.

 ```
 	type Meta struct {